davidacm/NVDA-IBMTTS-Driver/readme.md

   We can not distribute the IBMTTS libraries.
 So it is just the driver.
   If you want to improve this driver, feel free to send your pull requests!

+Although this driver is compatible with Eloquence libraries (since Eloquence has the same api as IBMTTS) it's not recommended to use Eloquence with this driver due to licensing issues.
+Before using any synthesis libraries with this driver, it's recommended to get the license usage rights first.

+This driver was developed with the documentation available for IBMTTS, publicly available on the web.
+See references section for more details.

 ## Download.
 The latest release is available to [download in this link](https://davidacm.github.io/getlatest/gh/davidacm/NVDA-IBMTTS-Driver)